When breath becomes air book summary.

 My work was such that I did not have any time at all.
 Lucy and I could not see each other for several days.
 I always thought that once the residency was over, all would be well between Lucy and me.

-I was in the operation room for the next 36 hours.
+I was in the operating room for the next 36 hours.
 Because I had come across difficult cases like aneurysms and bypasses.

 There was no rest even for a minute.
 After that, I did another X-ray.
 A few days later my doctor called me to tell me that my chest X-rays were not clear.